NGonline/Notes/Linux.md

 ## &
 - If a command is terminated by the control operator `&`, the shell executes the command in the background in a subshell

+## ' and "
+- `"` will expand the variable and command in "\`" of after "$", `'` will not
+- `"` allows backslash escape, `'` doesn't.
+The backslash retains its special meaning only when followed by one of the following characters: "$", "`", "\"", "\", or "newline".
+- `$''` are treated as ANSI-C quoting, with more bachslash-escaped characters.

 ## Redirection
 - stdin is 0, stdout is 1, stderr is 2
 - `command > file` redirect the output and rewrite the file